Atsushi Yamamoto

 Atsushi Yamamoto (山本 篤, Yamamoto Atsushi, born April 19, 1982) is a leg amputee athlete from Japan competing mainly in category T42 sprint and long jump events.
 He won silver medals in the long jump at the 2008 and 2016 Paralympics.

 Yamamoto also competed in snowboarding at the 2018 Winter Paralympics.

+He competed in the men's long jump T63 event at the 2023 World Para Athletics Championships held in Paris, France.